catmcgarvey/branching-strategy-demo/graph_ql_example.md

 }
 ```

-6. Next we will try to update a comment with a reaction on Github.
+6. Up to this point this has been read opeations.
+Next we will try to update an existing comment with a reaction emoji on GitHub.
 We use a mutation to do this.
 The mutation below has an argument of AddReactionInput.

 ```
 mutation addReaction($input: AddReactionInput!){